john-friedman/datamule-python/readme.md

       html = etree.parse(file, etree.HTMLParser())
   ```

+- SEC Endpoints have issues. e.g. The EFTS search returns the primary doc url for https://www.sec.gov/Archives/edgar/data/1036804/000095011601000004/ as https://www.sec.gov/Archives/edgar/data/1036804/000095011601000004/0001.txt, when it should send you to https://www.sec.gov/Archives/edgar/data/1036804/000095011601000004/0000950116-01-000004.txt.

+This is currently a low priority issue.
+Let me know if you need the data, and I'll move it up the priority list.

 ## Roadmap
 - [ ] Add Mulebot
 - [ ] Downloader refactor and integrate XBRL downloads
+- [ ] Refactor fetch json. to integrate parsing then download.
+- [ ] Paths may be messed up on non windows devices.
+Need to verify.
 - [ ] Analytics?

 ## Contributing